maxxiimo/the-front-end-manifesto/Slicing and Dicing Mockups.md

 ### Step 1 - Backgrounds

 Start with the lowest hanging fruit, the background.
-This manifesto is not a course on CSS so I won't get to into the details, but backgrounds are typically:
+This manifesto is not a course on CSS so I won't get too into the details, but backgrounds are typically:

 - Single colors like eggshell white
 - A repeating pattern